Table of Contents

 10. Sports drinks

 Sports drinks are like fire.
 A good servant, but a bad master.
 Why?
-They contain a lot of calories that athletes need to supply the body during long-lasting workout or competitions for the best possible performance.
+They contain a lot of energy that athletes need to supply the body during long-lasting training or competitions for the best possible performance.
 Typically, we can name various ionic drinks, which usually contain about 400 kcal per 100 g of powder, of which 90 grams is sugar.

-How many calories and sugar does the average ionic drink contain?
+How much energy and sugar does the average ionic drink contain?
 About 400 kcal, 90 grams of sugar, which is the equivalent of 18 sugar cubes.

-How long would an average woman and man have to go running to burn 100 g of powder used to prepare 3 doses of an average ionic drink?
+How long would an average woman and man have to run to burn 100 g of powder used to prepare 3 doses of an average ionic drink?

 - Woman: almost 37 minutes